wallacemplira/ganhopper/README.md

 ### News

-* Ganhopper will be presented at ECCV 2020.
+* GANHopper will be presented at ECCV 2020.

 ### Instrunctions